ihmeuw/pseudopeople/docs/source/concepts/noise_functions.rst

-A noise function is ultimately where the configuration (add link) provided is applied to the raw data which is then noised or altered and returned to the user in a state where real world data error have been added to each form (add link).
+A noise function is ultimately where the configuration (add link) provided is applied to the raw data which is then noised or altered and returned to the user in a state where real world data error have been added to each dataset (add link).
 Noise functions will be applied to datasets by column or by row.
 There are several noise functions that are applied to the raw data which include: